forcesunseen/llm-hackers-handbook/src/handbook.md

 For example, imagine the following implementation scenario:

-> You are an engineer who works for a coffee shop and want to collect feedback about the patron's experience at your coffee shop.
+> You are an engineer who works for a coffee shop and wants to collect feedback about the patron's experience at your coffee shop.

 In this scenario, the engineer doesn't want patrons to ask the robot how tall Mt.
 Fuji is, what baseball team Yogi Berra played for, or if 120V or 240V is superior.